twisted/twisted/docs/core/howto/tutorial/library.rst

 .. code-block:: console

     % twistd -ny simple-finger.tac

 Note: the finger *user* still has ultimate power: they can use ``makeService``, or they can use the lower-level interface if they have specific needs (maybe an IRC server on some other port?
-Maybe we want the non-SSL webserver to listen only locally? etc. etc.).
+Maybe we want the non-TLS webserver to listen only locally? etc. etc.).
 This is an important design principle: never *force* a layer of abstraction; *allow* usage of layers of abstractions instead.

 The pasta theory of design: